 Maritime Transport services

-- Activity of examination and inspection of ships that are not subject to international treaties
+- Inspection of ships that are not subject to international treaties.

 Maritime Transport licenses

-- The activity of examining and inspecting ships that are not subject to international treaties.
+- Inspection of ships that are not subject to international treaties.

 - Examination and inspection of rescue equipment and devices.